-Definition: Call Abandonment Rate is the percentage of calls that were connected to the ACD, but were disconnected by the caller before reaching a analyst or before completing a process within the IVR.
+Definition: Call Abandonment Rate is the percentage of calls that were connected to the ACD, but were disconnected by the caller before reaching an analyst or before completing a process within the IVR.

-Call Abandonment Rate = $\frac{Calls \text{ abandoned by caller}}{Total \text{ inbound calls}}$
+Call Abandonment Rate = $$\frac{Calls \ abandoned \ by \ caller}{Total \ inbound \ calls}$$

-Why it's important: Call Abandonment Rate is a common service-level metric in the Service Desk industry.
+Why it's important: Call Abandonment Rate is a common service-level metric in the Enterprise Service Desk industry.
 An abandoned call indicates that a caller gave up and hung up the phone before receiving service from a live analyst or from the IVR.
-Since most Service Desks have an abandonment-rate service-level target, the Call Abandonment Rate is tracked to ensure service-level compliance.
+Since most Enterprise Service Desks have an abandonment-rate service-level target, the Call Abandonment Rate is tracked to ensure service-level compliance.